 The arches, passageways, tiered seats and galleries are hewn from local limestone.
 The elliptical field, 130m at its widest point, once hosted gladiatorial events for up to 20,000 spectators.
 Now the arena is used for festivals, sports events, and in the summer, gladiator reenactments as part of Pula’s Spectacvla Antiqva.

 For a different perspective, visitors can go inside the Amphitheater—although I think the views from outside are majestic enough.
 The arena’s passageways house small exhibitions about Istrian history.
 Entrance costs 50 kuna/adult.

 Fortunately, we showed up at the amphitheater just as the sun was setting.
 The arena is built on a slight incline, so climbing up the street behind the structure permits nice views looking down back down.
 The sun peeking through the arches and casting the arena as a silhouette was an absolutely magical sight.
 Better still, we shared the view with just a small handful of other people.

 Istria travel info

-If you’re on a Balkans road trip, driving around Istria is a piece of cake.
 If you don’t have a car, here’s how to get between Rovinj and Pula by bus.

 How to get from Rovinj to Pula by bus